Lonami/grammers/lib/grammers-client/DEPS.md

 Used everywhere to invoke the "raw Telegram's API".
 It is the implementation of all the friendly client methods.

-## os_info

-Telegram requires clients to send some basic system information when connecting to the server, such as OS type or system version.
-If these values are not explicitly provided by the user, the crate is used to load the expected values.

-## locate-locale

-Similar rationale to `os_info`, Telegram expects a system language code used by the client (presumably for things such as localized service messages among others).

 ## pulldown-cmark

 Enables the user to use markdown text to send formatted messages.